In a rare action against Israel, US says extremist West Bank settlers will be barred from America

 WASHINGTON — (AP) — In a rare punitive move against Israel, the State Department said Tuesday it will impose travel bans on extremist Jewish settlers implicated in a rash of recent attacks on Palestinians in the occupied West Bank.

 Secretary of State Antony Blinken announced the step after warning Israel last week that President Joe Biden's administration would be taking action over the attacks.
-Blinken did not announce individual visa bans, but officials said those would be coming this week and could affect dozens of settlers and their families.
+Blinken did not announce individual visa bans, but department spokesman Matthew Miller said the bans would be implemented starting Tuesday and would cover “dozens” of settlers and their families, with more to come if the settler violence continued.
+He wouldn’t give a number and refused to identify any of those targeted due to confidentiality reasons.

 The decision comes at a sensitive moment in U.S.-Israeli relations.
 The Biden administration has firmly backed Israel since it was attacked by Hamas on Oct.
 7, even as international criticism of Israel has mounted.

-But in recent weeks, the administration has stepped up calls on Israel to do more to limit civilian casualties as the Israelis expand their offensive and targets densely populated southern Gaza.
+In recent weeks, the administration has stepped up calls on Israel to do more to limit civilian casualties as the Israelis expand their offensive and target densely populated southern Gaza.
 The U.S. has refrained from outright criticism of that offensive.
-It has been increasingly outspoken about settler violence in the West Bank and Israel’s failure to respond to U.S. calls to stop it.
+It has been increasingly outspoken, however, about settler violence in the West Bank and Israel's failure to respond to U.S. calls to stop it.

 “We have underscored to the Israeli government the need to do more to hold accountable extremist settlers who have committed violent attacks against Palestinians in the West Bank,” Blinken said in a statement.
 “As President Biden has repeatedly said, those attacks are unacceptable.”